FLOSSBoxIN/FeedMe/doc/en/patches_0.x.md

 ###### v0.12.5 12-4-27
 - Support Japanese
 - Two sync way:Sync all, Sync read items
-- Double-click to return article list page
+- Double touch to return article list page
 - Fix error back to the first article when return to the article page
 - Fix other bugs